Kukenarup Memorial

 The Kukenarup Memorial is a memorial 15 km west of Ravensthorpe, Western Australia that commemorates the killing of many Noongar people following the death of John Dunn, whose family had taken out a pastoral lease in the 1870s.
 Reports of the incidents vary.
-The Memorial to the historical incident was opened in May 2015 in the region.
+The memorial to the historical incident was opened in May 2015 in the region.

+History

 Accounts agree that John Dunn was killed in 1880.
 Yandawalla (Yungala) was arrested and charged with the crime.
 Dartaban (Dartemera, "Jumbo") was also involved, and was a witness in the trial of Yandawalla in 1881.
 Yandawalla was acquitted of the murder.
 Reprisal killings of a number of Noongar people occurred, seemingly both before and after that acquittal.

 John Dunn's grave is at Cocanarup Homestead.

-There is a plaque, display board and boards along a walk trail with quotes from various Noongar community members and families at the Memorial.
+There is a plaque, display board and boards along a walk trail with quotes from various Noongar community members and families at the memorial.